 Climbing is an expensive sport to get started in, especially as you venture into large multi-pitch climbs that require far more gear than simply getting a workout at the gym.
 While we don't rate products based upon their value, we think this is an important consideration before purchasing.
 Different shaped lockers generally work better for different purposes, so the ones that are the most versatile for multiple purposes could be considered the most valuable.
 We also find lighter weight carabiners to be of higher value, as the lighter they are, the more likely we are to be willing to clip them to the back of the harness, and so they will get used more.

-Our Editors' Choice winning Petzl Attache is not only the highest overall performer, but is also very versatile and surprisingly lightweight.
+The Petzl Attache is not only our highest-rated overall performer, but is also very versatile and surprisingly lightweight.
 Not only that, but the price for these classic lockers remains low, and we think they present great value.
-The CAMP USA Photon Lock are even less expensive, and are also very light, and conveniently full-sized.
+The CAMP USA Photon Lock is even less expensive, and is also very light, and conveniently full-sized.
+The Petzl Sm'D Twist-lock is a high-scoring, high-value locker as well.
 While the Edelrid HMS Bulletproof Triple FG is fairly expensive, its greatly enhanced durability means that you may have this locker for a very long time before needing to replace it, adding to its value.
-Beware some of the lowest priced lockers — while they may be cheap, the drop in performance may not be worth it when you can spend a tiny fraction more and get a far higher performing locker.
+Beware of some of the lowest-priced lockers — while they may be cheap, the drop in performance may not be worth it when you can spend a tiny fraction more and get a far higher-performing locker.

 Among all the lockers tested, the Petzl Attache does the best job at combining function and versatility.
 It's easy to use, is large enough to be used for nearly any purpose, has a versatile pear-shaped basket, and is light enough to not make you think twice about bringing it on long climbs.
-For these reasons, it is the highest-rated HMS/pear-style locker.
+For these reasons, it is our highest-rated HMS/pear-style locker.
 Among the lockers designed for belaying, we found the performance of the features on the Edelrid HMS Bulletproof Triple FG to be superior to the others.
 Its triple-action locking mechanism is super secure for belaying, it has an internal spring bar that keeps it properly oriented, and the stainless steel insert greatly increases longevity and decreases wear.
 While it's pretty heavy, we felt that it was also relatively versatile for use in anchor setups or top-roping as well.
 The DMM Rhino is another favorite for belaying, as it is super versatile, affordable, and prevents most devices from cross-loading.
-A full-sized offset-D that is super lightweight, the CAMP Photon Lock is a top scorer when it comes to both function and versatility.
-Among the compact/lightweight lockers we found that the Edelrid Pure Slider and the DMM Phantom Screwgate were roughly equal in terms of overall utility.
+The best full-sized offset-D is the Petzl Sm'D, a top scorer when accounting for both function and versatility.
+Among the compact/lightweight lockers, we found that the Edelrid Pure Slider and the DMM Phantom Screwgate were roughly equal in terms of overall utility.
 The Pure Slider didn't function as well as a locker as the DMM Phantom, but we found it to be more versatile in a number of different situations, so scored them the same.
 Overall Utility accounts for 25% of a product's final score.

 Ease of Unlocking and Locking

-The 15 lockers tested in this review include seven different styles of locking mechanism: the classic screw lock, two double-action twist auto-lockers (Petzl Freino and Black Diamond RockLock Twistlock), a triple-action twist auto-locker (Edelrid HMS Bulletproof), a sliding locker (Edelrid Pure Slider), a magnetic auto-locker (BD GridLock Magnetron), a screw gate with plastic safety bar (DMM Belay Master 2), and the double gate with single screw lock found on the Mad Rock Gemini.
+The 15 lockers tested in this review include six different styles of locking mechanism: the classic screw lock, three double-action twist auto-lockers (Petzl Sm'D, Petzl Freino, and Black Diamond RockLock Twistlock), a triple-action twist auto-locker (Edelrid HMS Bulletproof), a sliding locker (Edelrid Pure Slider), a screw gate with plastic safety bar (DMM Belay Master 2), and the double gate with single screw lock found on the Mad Rock Gemini.
 By repeatedly opening and closing these gates we learned that they range from very quick to relatively laborious, and super easy to requiring great dexterity.
 For this metric, gates that were quick and easy to open scored the highest, and ones that took longer and were more difficult scored lower.
 While screw gates require the same action to either lock or unlock, auto-locking 'biners snap closed and lock automatically, making them super easy to lock.
 However, they often require more dexterity to unlock, and can sometimes be annoying to unlock in order to simply remove them from a harness loop.

-With their double-action twisting auto-lock, the Black Diamond RockLock Twistlock and Petzl Frieno were the easiest lockers to lock, and weren't too hard to unlock either.
-They lock by themselves every time in a snap, and to unlock you simply turn the gate ¼ turn and open it.
+With their double-action twisting auto-lock, the Black Diamond RockLock Twistlock, Petzl Sm'D Twist-lock, and Petzl Frieno were the easiest lockers to lock, and weren't too hard to unlock either.
+They lock by themselves every time in a snap, and to unlock you simply turn the gate a quarter turn and open it.
 This can easily be accomplished with one hand almost instantly.
-The Edelrid Pure Slider has a tiny little sliding lock that snaps over the tip of the nose when the gate is closed, and is also very quick and easiest to unlock and lock.
+The Edelrid Pure Slider has a tiny little sliding lock that snaps over the tip of the nose when the gate is closed, and is also very quick and easy to unlock and lock.
 To unlock, simply slide the lock down with the thumb as you open the gate, and it then snaps closed and locks by itself (most of the time).
-Among screw gate lockers, the DMM Phantom is far and away the easiest and quickest.
+Among screw gate lockers, the DMM Phantom is the easiest and quickest.
 It needs only two full revolutions, or four half twists, of the screw gate to move from fully locked to fully unlocked, less than any other screw lock, and also features very smooth, buttery twisting action.

 Compactness and Weight